Steelers WR Bryant: Colts DB 'tried to hurt me'

 "I feel better about my body and my ability on the field.
 I don't have to worry about taking so many injuries from different plays like yesterday where he tried to hurt me," Bryant told ESPN.
 "Just making sure my body feels good and I stay in shape."

-Asked about the nature of the hit, Bryant it was "definitely intentional."
+Asked about the nature of the hit, Bryant said it was "definitely intentional."

 "I was already on the ground.
 It is what it is," Bryant said.
 "My foot was already bent. ...
 [Farley] just came in and hit me."

-A replay of the play showed Bryant getting bent backward from the play, but he got up on his own accord.
+Replays showed Bryant getting bent backward on the play, but he got up on his own.

-Bryant, who is under conditional reinstatement after missing all of 2016 for multiple drug offenses, lost three yards on the play and finished the game with 23 yards on five catches.
+Bryant, who is under conditional reinstatement after missing all of 2016 for multiple drug offenses, lost 3 yards on the play and finished the game with 23 yards on five catches.

 He is the Steelers' starting No. 2 receiver after recording 15 total touchdowns in his first 21 NFL games.